Marcelė Kubiliūtė: Early life and education

-Kubiliūtė was born on 28 July 1898 in Tindžiuliai near Panemunėlis in the present-day northern Lithuania.
+Kubiliūtė was born on 28 July 1898 in Tindžiuliai near Panemunėlis in present-day northern Lithuania.
 Her family were well off peasants who participated in the distribution of the banned Lithuanian press.
-She was first educated by the local Catholic priest Jonas Katelė who was also active in Lithuanian cultural life.
+She was first educated by the local Catholic priest Jonas Katelė, who was also active in Lithuanian cultural life.
 She later attended a primary school in Panemunėlis.

 In 1912, her elder brother Juozas Kubilius (elected to the first Russian State Duma) took her to Vilnius where she attended an evening school and worked at the editorial offices of the Lithuanian newspaper Viltis published by Antanas Smetona.
 She was invited by priest Fabijonas Kemėšis to emigrate to the United States, but her mother fell ill and she returned to her native Tindžiuliai to care for her.

-In 1915, as the German Imperial Army approached Vilnius, Kubiliūtė evacuated together with other Lithuanian students to Voronezh in Russia.
+In 1915, as the German Imperial Army approached Vilnius, Kubiliūtė was evacuated together with other Lithuanian students to Voronezh in Russia.
 She became ill, and her brother Juozas took her to Saint Petersburg in 1916.
 He died in March 1917.
 His funeral was officiated by Juozas Tumas-Vaižgantas.
 Kubiliūtė developed feelings for poet Julius Janonis who supported the Bolsheviks.
 However, he was ill with tuberculosis and died by suicide in May 1917.
 She then became engaged to a doctor, but he was killed in the Russian Civil War.
 Nevertheless, Kubiliūtė managed to graduate from a gymnasium and bookkeeping courses by fall 1918.